 • Weight bearing leg and knuckle bones from large animals such as beef should only be fed as a play bone.
 Play bones can be used to make bone broth.
 Raw meaty bones are the sort of bones that are fully edible.
 They are fantastic for oral health, mental stimulation, nutrients, calcium and phosphorus and they are rich in omega 3 fats to name a few.
 Examples of the sort of bones are chicken wings, rabbit quarters, turkey necks, lamb ribs pheasant carcass I could go on.

 • If possible, try to find grass fed animals that are not given hormones or medications if possible.
 Younger animals in general will have accumulated fewer toxins to pass on to your dog.
-Remember budget is important to all of us, feed within your budget.
+Remember its important to choose wisely.

 There are many sources of information and books out there about feeding a fresh diet.
 Remember what suits my pets might not suit yours.
 Keep a close eye on their stools, this is a great indicator of what’s happening.
-White stools equals too much bone, dark black stools means too much offal.
-Try to balance meals out feeding a high bone meal for breakfast followed by a boneless meal for tea.
+White stools equals too much bone, dark black stools can means too much offal, but always worth checking incase its a medical issue.
+You can balance meals out feeding a high bone meal for breakfast followed by a boneless meal for if that suits your pup.